-11. Income taxes
+12. Income taxes

-As required by ASC 740 Income Taxes ("ASC 740"), management of the Company has evaluated the positive and negative evidence bearing upon the realizability of its deferred tax assets.
-Management has concluded, in accordance with the applicable accounting standards, that it is more likely than not that the Company may not realize the benefit of its deferred tax assets due to its history of operating losses.
-Accordingly, the net deferred tax assets have been fully reserved.
+As required by ASC 740 Income Taxes ("ASC 740"), management of the Company has evaluated the positive and negative evidence bearing upon the realizability of its deferred tax assets and concluded, in accordance with the applicable accounting standards, that net deferred tax assets should be fully reserved.